LIRR FREIGHT STATIONS & PRIVATE SIDINGS 1966

 6 Executone

 Looking south across Yard A are the layup track, cripple tracks along with the car repair storehouse.
 The Sunshine Biscuit bakery building stands in the background than occupied by Executone; maker of business telephone systems. c.
-1980 Photo: Steve Lynch
+1980 Photo: Steven Lynch

 7 Staley Elevator